tikna404/Audio_Extract/README.md

     python main.py
     ```
 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/) file for detailed information.

 ### How to Customize